kodecocodes/vt_android_mvvm/v1/for_instructor/11-data-binding-1.markdown

   }
 ```

-In CreatureActivity, we can remove the click listener for the save button, since the button click is now beoing handled by data binding.
+In CreatureActivity, we can remove the click listener for the save button, since the button click is now being handled by data binding.

 REMOVE from CreatureActivity